devnich/python-programming/README.md

     df_join.index
     ```

-4. Get the subset of species that match a criterion, and join on that
-    subset.
-The \"inner\" join only includes rows where both tables
-    match on the key column; it\'s a strategy for filtering the first
-    table by the second table.
+4. Get the subset of species that match a criterion, and join on that subset.
+The "inner" join only includes rows where both tables match on the key column; it's a strategy for filtering the first table by the second table.

     ``` python
     # Get the taxa column, masking the rows based on which values match "Bird"